 (a) Who May Appear Generally.
-Except when an appearance pro hac vice is permitted by the Court, only members of the bar of this Court may appear as attorneys before this Court.
+Only members of this Court's bar may appear as attorneys before the Court, except when the Court permits an appearance pro hac vice.
 Attorneys residing within this District and practicing before this Court are expected to be members of the bar of this Court.